-If you are married or have a registered domestic partner at the time of your retirement and you elect one of the options above, then you must designate your spouse or domestic partner as the beneficiary entitled to receive the optional settlement.
+If you are married or have a registered domestic partner at retirement and you elect one of the options above, then you must designate your spouse or domestic partner as the beneficiary entitled to receive the optional settlement.
 No one other than your spouse or domestic partner is eligible to be a designated beneficiary.
-If you name someone other than your spouse or domestic partner and at the time of your death there is an eligible surviving spouse or surviving domestic partner or surviving child/children, then no benefits will be paid to the designated beneficiary.
-Instead, survivorship benefits will be paid to your surviving spouse or surviving domestic partner, or surviving children.
+If you designate your child(ren) instead of your spouse or domestic partner and at the time of your death there is an eligible surviving spouse or surviving domestic partner, then no benefits will be paid to your child(ren).
+Instead, survivorship benefits will be paid to your surviving domestic partner.

 Any beneficiary you designate to receive an optional settlement benefit must be a natural person; it cannot be a corporation, partnership, or class of persons.
 Your beneficiary must satisfy the Board that he/she is indeed your designated beneficiary and is entitled to receive the benefit(s) in question.

 [SJMC 3.28.1710(B), 3.28.1700 & 3.28.1710]

-Beneficiary Designation forms are available on the Retirement Services' website (www.sjretirement.com) under "Forms."
-Be sure you select the appropriate form (Active Employees should use the Beneficiary Form for Active Members and Federated Tier 1 Retirees should use the Beneficiary Form for Federated Tier 1 Retirees).
+The Beneficiary form is available on the Retirement Services' website (www.sjretirement.com) under "Forms."
+Be sure you select the appropriate form (Active Employees should use the Beneficiary Form for Active Members and Retirees should use the Beneficiary Form for Federated retirees).

-Chapter 13: Surviving Child's School Allowance
+Chapter 14: Surviving Child's School Allowance

 Upon your death, your eligible minor children may receive a survivorship allowance until they reach the age of 18 as described in the applicable chapters of this handbook.
-After age 18, your surviving children may be eligible to receive a school allowance if they meet the following conditions:
+After age 18, your surviving children may still be eligible to receive an allowance if they meet the following conditions: